 Who is Erin Pennington?

 Erin Pennington works in the television and broadcast industry in Nashville.
-When he moved here, he quickly realized that there was more to Nashville than just entertainment and music.
+When he moved here, he quickly realized that there was more to the city than just entertainment and music.
 It is a unique city unlike anywhere else.
-Erin also loves that there are so many great state parks – like Fall Creek Falls, Cummins Falls, and Fort Negley – so close to Nashville.
+Erin also loves that there are so many great state parks – like Fall Creek Falls, Cummins Falls, and Fort Negley – that are within a short driving distance.

-As he began to explore Nashville, Erin partnered with Stuart Deming to create XPLR Nash.
+As he began to explore the city, Erin partnered with Stuart Deming to create XPLR Nash.
 They host the Nashville Daily podcast called where they interview local thought leaders on the latest news and trends.
 Erin and Stuart also create amazing videos highlighting the best of Nashville at XPLR Nash.